How long will it take for solar panels to pay for themselves?

 The amount of time it takes for solar panels to pay for themselves varies from state to state.
 It can take as little as four years in states like Hawaii, or as long as 18 years in states like Arkansas.
 The national average is roughly 7 ½ years.
 The reason there is so much variance in payback time is that incentives and tax credits vary from state to state.

 One thing is for sure, however: Solar panels will pay for themselves.
-They will pay you back even if you sell your home.
+They can pay you back even if you sell your home.
 Bottom line – solar panels are among the best investments that you can make in your home.

 How solar panels pay for themselves